benchenuk/sandbox.worldmapmover/tech_spec.md

 - **Performance**:
     - GeoJSON simplification might be needed for complex borders (e.g., Canada, Norway) to ensure 60fps dragging.
     - Use `canvas` renderer in Leaflet for better performance with large vector datasets if SVG effectively lags.
+- **Interaction**:
+    - Map panning remains fully responsive even when a country is selected.
+    - Event listeners are properly cleaned up to prevent memory leaks when switching countries or resetting.